 - the University of York Students’ Union (YUSU) and Graduate Students’ Association (GSA) on the grounds there is a legitimate interest to ensure you have full representation and access to the services and support mechanisms offered by the charities.
 Both YUSU and GSA will offer you the opportunity to opt-out of communication/membership.

 - professional and regulatory bodies (e.g. General Medical Council, Health and Care Professions Council, Nursing and Midwifery Council, the Office for Standards in Education, Children’s Services and Skills, Royal Society of Chemistry, British Psychological Society, Teaching Regulation Agency, Law Society) in relation to the confirmation qualifications, professional registration and conduct, regulation, and the accreditation of your course;

 - sponsors (including Local Education Authorities, funding councils and Research Councils), the Students Loans Company, Student Awards Agency for Scotland, Student Finance Wales and Student Finance NI in respect of student progress/attendance;

 - credit reference agencies or other credit assessment, debt tracing or fraud prevention organisations to support credit scoring, credit assessment, debt tracing or fraud and money-laundering prevention;

-- government departments/agencies to whom we have a statutory obligation to release information (including the Office for Students, Higher Education Statistics Agency, the UK Research Councils, the Education and Skills Funding Agency, the Quality Assurance Agency for Higher Education, the Home Office UK Visas and Immigration, HM Revenue and Customs and Council Tax and Electoral Registration Offices;
+- government departments/agencies to whom we have a statutory obligation to release information (including the Office for Students, Higher Education Statistics Agency (HESA) (HESA's notice is available here), the UK Research Councils, the Education and Skills Funding Agency, the Quality Assurance Agency for Higher Education, the Home Office UK Visas and Immigration, HM Revenue and Customs and Council Tax and Electoral Registration Offices;

 - Ipsos Mori for the purposes of administering the National Student Survey commissioned by the Office for Students;